AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

 import Keys from '@site/src/components/key.ts';

 This section lists all the physical buttons and tells you what they do.
-The **links** take you to the section of the manual where the function is explained in more detail.
+The <strong>links</strong> take you to the section of the manual where the function is explained in more detail.
 Some consoles may not have all these buttons.

 ``<n>`` means to type in a numeric value on the keypad.